SidSong01/Rotating-Planet-OpenGL/README.md

 ## Overview

 Create a rotating planet as shown below in OpenGL.
+(In real execution it is rotating.)

 ![* In real execution it will  be rotating][image1]